KEO-cls-eedi/specification/doc/clseedi.md

 * [definitions.schema.json](definitions.schema.json) defines reusable data types.
 The payload schemas refer to these type definitions.

+The header of the message complies with the [CloudEvents v1.0 specification](https://github.com/cloudevents/spec/blob/ce%40v1.0/spec.md)

 The payload types are explained in the following sections.

 ## Control

-A control message allows the backend to communicate its desires to the local device.
+A control message allows the backend to communicate its desires to the local device or one of the subsequent devices.
+If the local device does not support the functionality, required to execute the control command, the control message SHALL be replied with `"errorNumber": 4` (command not supported)
+<span id="REQ-55"><a href="#REQ-55">[REQ-55]</a></span>.
+If the subsequent device is not connected or if it does not support the functionality, required to execute the control command, the control message SHALL be replied with `"errorNumber": 4` (command not supported)
+<span id="REQ-56"><a href="#REQ-56">[REQ-56]</a></span>.
 Take a look at the schema and some examples to get started:

 * [schema](clseedi/de.keo-connectivity.clseedi.control.schema.json)
 * examples